Integrating BullPhish ID with INKY

 Manual whitelisting of BPID IPs or domains is not required in INKY.

-INKY automatically recognizes BullPhish ID emails by their sending IP addresses and headers, so organizations do not need to add BPID IPs or domains to an INKY allowlist.
+INKY automatically recognizes BullPhish ID emails by DKIM verification and their sending IP addresses, so organizations do not need to add BPID IPs or domains to an INKY allowlist.

 Custom sending domains do not affect INKY’s ability to recognize BullPhish ID emails by IP.